-- Where geosynthetic materials are shown, ensure materials are properly placed, including overlapping requirements, and securely holding materials in place during aggregate subbase placement.
-Ensure that the geosynthetic materials are not damaged during placement, spreading, and compaction of the aggregate subbase.
+- Where geosynthetic materials are shown, assure materials are properly placed, including overlapping requirements, and securely holding materials in place during aggregate subbase placement.
+Make sure that the geosynthetic materials are not damaged during placement, spreading, and compaction of the aggregate subbase.
 Specifications provide limits on the contractor’s equipment and operations.
-Ensure any damaged materials are repaired or replaced.
+Verify that any damaged materials are repaired or replaced.
 Refer to Section 4-96, “Geosynthetics,” of this manual for additional guidance on geosynthetics.

-- Observe the spreading and compacting operation to ensure that it conforms to the layer thickness requirements of the specifications.
+- Observe the spreading and compacting operation to make sure that it conforms to the layer thickness requirements of the specifications.

 - Test the relative compaction of aggregate subbase layers using the area concept procedures under California Test 231, “Method of Test for Relative Compaction of Untreated and Treated Soils and Aggregates Using Nuclear Gages.”

-- Observe the compacting operation to ensure that the material forms a uniformly firm, stable base.
+- Observe the compacting operation to see that the material forms a uniformly firm, stable base.

 - Measure the surface of the finished aggregate subbase for conformance with tolerances specified in Section 25-1.03E, “Compacting,” of the Standard Specifications.
 Use the markings on the final grade stakes Caltrans set to determine compliance with the planned elevation of the aggregate subbase surface.
 Require corrective action for any deficiencies.